Agentic Exploration of Physics Models: Agentic SciExplorer

 To explore the intrinsic capabilities of state-of-the-art LLMs in successful agentic exploration, we deliberately keep any domain-specific input to a minimum.
-The relatively short system prompt only provides general advice for scientific exploration (like systematically formulating hypotheses) but does not contain task-specific or even domain-specific information and is applied across all domains explored in the following (see \Cref{sup:prompts}).
-In addition, we probe a general task description that can be applied across diverse physical domains, such as mechanical, wave, and quantum systems (`Can you find the equations of motion of this system?').
-Necessarily, the tool executing experimental runs depends on the scenario, but in its documentation accessible to the LLM it does not reveal anything more specific about the domain than what is absolutely needed, e.g.\ that the available experiment will run the dynamics of a given number of particles.
-Apart from that, in each of the three wide-ranging domains considered below, we supplied only one domain-specific but generic simulator for analysis, e.g.\ for solving ordinary differential equations in the case of mechanical systems.
+The relatively short system prompt provides only general advice for scientific exploration (like systematically formulating hypotheses) but does not contain task-specific or even domain-specific information and is applied across all domains explored in the following (see \Cref{app:prompts}).
+When providing information to the agent through the system description or the documentation of the tools executing experimental runs, we follow a simple philosophy: We provide only information that an experimentalist investigating such a system would have access to.
+This includes, for example, the dimensionality, topology (e.g.\ 1d vs.\ 2d), and constituents (e.g.\ particles vs.\ spins) of the system but not the general shape of its governing laws.
+Therefore, we do not even tell the agent that mechanical systems are governed by ordinary differential equations or wave systems by partial differential equations.